Getting Started

 Download

-ShinyProxy can be downloaded from our Download page or directly from Github.
+ShinyProxy can be downloaded from our Download page or from Github.

 Running ShinyProxy